kamilburda/genderbench/genderbench/probes/inventories/README.md

 # Inventories

-We ask the model to generate a character profile based on a simple description.
-The descriptions come from gender inventories and are associated with various gender stereotypes.
-We study what gender does the model use for the character.
+We ask the model to generate character profiles based on simple descriptions associated with gender stereotypes.
+We analyze the genders of the generated characters.

 - **Categories:** Creative Writing
 - **Harms:**
   - *Stereotyping:* The model tends to select the gender for a fictional character based on stereotypical reasoning.
 For example, the character that is supposed to be emotional is female.